 This methodology is applied to the budgets for Allocated Medicaid Personnel, Redwing, HP (DDI and M&O), and Conduent DDI

 11.1.3.
 Freedman Allocation

-The Freedman allocation is applied for Freedman costs in the DDI and the M&O sections.
+The Freedman allocation is applied for Freedman costs in the DDI section.
 The allocation is based on the duplicated recipient count for HSRI, Medicaid and CHIP based on the table below.